- The Teyvat Collective Network (TCN) refers to the collective entity formed by all constituent servers and the TCN Hub.

 - If a candidate receives more rejections than rankings, they are dropped from the election.

-- The top candidates up to the number of open positions are selected and announced in alphabetical order with no indication of the overall ranking.
+Scandidates are selected and announced in arbitrary order with no indication of the overall ranking, where

 link Induction Votes

-- If the server's mascot character is not officially confirmed as playable when the vote occurs, a fourth option will exist to pre-approve the server but not induct them until later.
+- The options are to induct the server, reject the server, or extend the observation.
+If the server's mascot character is not officially confirmed as playable when the vote occurs, a fourth option to pre-approve the server but induct them at a later date will be added.

-- If there is not a tie, then the options within the group will be compared as per policy for a proposal vote.
-If there is a tie, the vote will be considered a tie as per usual tie policy but the re-vote will only have the options that tied.
+- If there is not a tie, then the options within the group will be compared using the policy for proposal votes.
+If there is a tie here, the vote will be repeated but with the only available options being the ones in the selected group.

 link Observer Votes